-My name is Bryanna and I am a Certified Nutritionist, with my Masters in Human Nutrition and a Certified Running Coach with NAASFP.
-I am married and a mom of two.
-I have an amazing husband, Marc and a beautiful baby girl, referred to as R on my blog and a handsome young boy, L!!
-I am happy to call myself a wife, mother and runner.
+My name is Bryanna and I am a Certified Nutritionist, with my Masters in Human Nutrition, a Certified Running Coach with NAASFP, and a Certified Personal Trainer with ACE Fitness.
+I am married and a mom of four.
+I have an amazing husband, Marc, two beautiful girls referred to as R & M on my blog and two handsome young men L & H!!
+I am happy to call myself a child of God, wife, mother and runner.

 I am an avid marathon runner who may have a slight addiction to running.
-I love yoga, organic [whole] food, and pretending I am an “amazing” chef.
-I just might have a slight addiction to dark chocolate and tea as well.
-Most of my time is spent being a mom to R & L, a wife, baking, cooking, hiking, running, reading, studying, and cherishing all my time with friends and family.
-Oh and helping others in their fitness and health journey, as well as coaching cross country at a local high school.
+I love pilates, organic [whole] food, and pretending I am an “amazing” chef.
+I just might have a slight addiction to dark chocolate, honey crisp apples and coffee.
+Most of my time is spent being a mom to 4 amazing kids, a wife, baking, cooking, hiking, running, biking, coaching, working out, reading,, and cherishing all my time with friends and family.
+Oh and helping others in their fitness and health journey, as a Nutritionist, run coach and personal trainer.

 I love being encouraged through scripture and encouraged to love others as He loves us.
 I am an advocate for sustainability and being more environmentally friendly.
 My hope is to help encourage and inspire others to be healthy, active, and wholesome, by sharing my experiences, tips, and recipes.

-I live in the Inland Northwest (Washington), and love the city life, while still having access to trail running, hiking, cross country skiing, and the country side.
+I moved from the Inland Northwest (Washington) to Texas in 2018.
+I loved the city life, while still having access to trail running, hiking, cross country skiing, and the country side in WA and I am still adjusting to the lack of mountains and heat in Texas.
 My roots are in Montana and always will be.
-I love our great state and have occasions of homesickness.
+I love the great state of Montana and have occasions of homesickness.
 Nothing beats those Montana blue skies and the adventures caught underneath them.

-My husband Marc and I enjoy hiking in Montana and around the Inland Northwest.
+My husband Marc and I enjoy hiking in Montana and around the Inland Northwest, and now exploring in Texas.
 Marc has a creative eye with photos and always takes great snapshots of our adventures (which I am forever thankful for, since my photo skills are lacking as I am sure you will soon learn). 🙂 Our children are the joy of our world and they may make occasional appearances here.

 It’s more than just eating healthy or staying active.
 Being whole requires nourishing our bodies, soul, and minds, and that is why I wanted to blog.
 Eating healthy whole foods is only part of the equation; physical activity and loving ourselves has to be part of us as well.
 Sure running keeps me fit, but with healthy eating and loving myself through my faith my WHOLE body (inside and out) is nourished.
 My dream is to bring healthy & wholesome snacks, meals, and treats to all who pop in on the blog, while offering some nutritional counseling and run coaching if needed, so I can spread my joy for running, healthy living & loving God even more.